-- 7.1.1 The Contractor submits all temporary drainage designs and drawings as required to comply with conditions of the CAR Construction Site License and PPP. - 7.1.1 The Contractor undertakes maintenance of all temporary and permanent drainage solutions as and when required at a frequency at least weekly whilst Principal Contractor, the Contractor maintains a Drainage Maintenance Register and issues this to the Project Manager on a weekly basis. - 7.1.2 The Contractor designs all new permanent drainage to accommodate a 1:200 year + climate change storm event, as a minimum.
-Temporary drainage should be as required to comply with SEPA guidance and must accommodate a 1:30 year event as a minimum but may designed to accommodate larger flows depending on the specific site conditions. - 7.1.1 The Contractor designs and constructs a drainage system including all silt mitigation measures necessary to prevent the pollution of existing drainage systems and watercourses for construction and post construction activities. - 7.1.2 As a minimum all temporary drainage is installed as the track is constructed, where possible the permanent drainage is installed as the works progress.
-In the event that temporary drainage is installed at the time of construction the permanent drainage is installed within 3 months of that section of track being completed. - 7.1.3 All drainage associated with the works, with the exception of that carrying purely Greenfield run-off, is not permitted to discharge directly into any existing drainage or watercourse without at least 2 treatment volumes. - 7.1.4 Except where necessary to facilitate the crossing of a watercourse, works will typically be undertaken outwith 50m of any watercourse identified on the 1:50,000 OS map, or 25m of any other watercourse (except where an element of infrastructure may be downslope of a watercourse). - 7.1.5 The Contractor does not discharge water on either a temporary or permanent basis unless he has acceptance from the relevant landowners and the ECoW, and complied with the requirements of the relevant Authorities, Utilities and Service Providers. - 7.1.6 The Contractor does not discharge any drainage within 50m of a watercourse unless accepted otherwise by the Project Manager and the ECoW. - 7.1.7 Access for livestock to each watercourse is maintained or replaced where required as a result of the design and execution of the works.
+- 7.1.1 The Contractor submits all temporary drainage designs and drawings at least 4 weeks prior to the start of the works.
+Where approval of these designs is required by Local Planning Authority and their Consultees, the Contractor allows 4 weeks for these approvals. - 7.1.2 The Contractor ensures compliance with the Water Environment Controlled Activities (Scotland) Regulations 2011 (as amended). - 7.1.1 The Contractor maintains an Environmental Mitigation & Drainage Register (see Section 5) detailing (e.g. numbered, zoned or other appropriate descriptor) all temporary drainage mitigation features (e.g. lagoons, sumps, silt buster locations, pump locations, temporary ditches etc).
+The Contractor reviews and updates the register on a weekly basis and reviews this register during weekly meetings - 7.1.1 The Contractor designs all new drainage to accommodate a 1:200 year + climate change storm event, as a minimum. - 7.1.1 The Contractor designs and constructs a drainage system including all silt mitigation measures necessary to prevent the pollution of existing drainage systems and watercourses for construction and post construction activities. - 7.1.2 As a minimum all temporary drainage is installed as the track is constructed, where possible the permanent drainage is installed as the works progress.
+In the event that temporary drainage is installed at the time of construction the permanent drainage is installed within 3 months of that section of track being completed. - 7.1.3 Drainage associated with the works, with the exception of that carrying purely Greenfield run-off, is not permitted to discharge directly into any existing drainage or watercourse without at least 2 treatment volumes. - 7.1.4 Except where necessary to facilitate the crossing of a watercourse, no works will be undertaken within 50m of any watercourse except at watercourse crossings or where agreed in writing with the ECoW. - 7.1.5 The Contractor does not discharge water on either a temporary or permanent basis unless he has acceptance from the relevant landowners and the ECoW, and complied with the requirements of the relevant Authorities, Utilities and Service Providers. - 7.1.6 The Contractor does not discharge any drainage within 50m of a watercourse unless accepted otherwise by the Project Manager and the ECoW. - 7.1.7 Access for livestock to each watercourse is maintained or replaced where required as a result of the design and execution of the works.